Ray Dell Sims: Implication in other crimes

 In 1996, a blood sample was taken from Sims as part of police protocol to investigate inmates in cold cases.
 The following year, DNA was found on the body of a woman which, according to investigators, matched the genotypic profile of the perpetrator with that of Sims.
 In November 2001, DNA testing was performed on a male hair found under a ring on the hand of another victim.
 The results again implicated Sims, who was subsequently charged with the murders.

 The first of these killings was that of 17-year-old Kathy Stark, who was raped and murdered on August 22, 1974, followed by 15-year-old Elizabeth Ann Ortega on November 9.
 Seminal fluid found in the latter's underwear linked her to Sims, an acquaintance of Ortega as she was his wife's friend and had even visited their house on several occasions.
 The next killing occurred on November 14, 1975, when 18-year-old Robin McCullar was raped and murdered and the final known attack happening on June 9, 1976, when the body of 15-year-old Eva Hernandez Lucio, last seen walking home from school, was found in a local vineyard.
 All of the victims had lived in the same neighborhood as Sims, and each had been strangled.

-In December 2001, Sims was extradited from San Quentin State Prison to Fresno County Jail, where he was charged with the four murders and two rapes a few days later.
+In December 2001, Sims was transported from San Quentin State Prison to Fresno County Jail, where he was charged with the four murders and two rapes a few days later.
 He pleaded not guilty on all charges.

 Trial and imprisonment

 In September 2008, Sims was found guilty in the Ortega murder, for which he was given a second life term the following month.
 Upon hearing the verdict, he expressed no visible emotion.
 It was ruled that the death penalty could not be sought, as all of the killings had been committed during the nationwide moratorium on capital punishment following Furman v.
 Georgia.

 Because Sims had already been sentenced to life imprisonment and his possibility of parole was considered extremely low, the Fresno County District Attorney's Office ultimately dismissed the charges for the remaining murders, even though DNA proved that he was guilty beyond any doubt.
 After the trial, Sims was returned to San Quentin State Prison, where he continues to serve his sentence.
 Sims is also suspected in the murders of many other young women and girls.
 After his 2001 re-arrest, investigators tracked areas he lived in before he moved to Fresno to possibly connect him to other unsolved murders.

-As of 2022, no other crimes have been linked to Sims.
+As of March 2025, no other crimes have been linked to Sims.